0xFireball/n4/README.md

 an extremely lightweight 2d graphics framework for kha

-design is partially inspired by haxeflixel, but n4 is much more minimal
+design is inspired by haxeflixel, but n4 is much more minimal. n4 uses a lot of code ripped directly from flixel with some modifications and unnecessary parts removed.

 ## features